brandongregory/dndhelp/src/5e-character-creation/mental-stats-compared.md

 Characters with high Charisma and low Wisdom often seem dumb, but they can show surprising intelligence at times; what they lack is common sense.
 Many comedic characters fit this definition, though serious characters can fit this too.

 The most classic example of this is **Kronk from _The Emperor’s New Groove_**.
 Though often oblivious, Kronk oozes charisma and confidence and is quick to befriend many that he comes across.
 Though he’s not dumb.
 He has a good vocabulary, speaks several languages (if you count Squirrel), and shows surprising mechanical aptitude.
-This dichotomy is mostly played for laughs, but it really highlights what a character with high Charisma, medium Intelligence, and low Wisdom would look like.
+This dichotomy is mostly played for laughs, but it highlights what a character with high Charisma, medium Intelligence, and low Wisdom would look like.

 Sometimes lower Wisdom isn’t necessarily a chronic condition, though, but instead a lack of worldly experience.
 Imagine a noble trained to be a great speaker and mediator, but who has never had an ordinary conversation with anyone outside the walls of their estate.
 This lack of street smarts might look like a lack of common sense, but it’s really a lack of experience at its root.